anuragkar09/anuragkar09.github.io/_pages/cv.md

 Work Experience
 ----------------
+* **Qualcomm** - Interim Engineering Intern _(Dec'19 - Aug'21)_
+	* Functional CPU Modelling for Qualcomm's next generation CPUs.
+Adding new features and debugging existing issues with the disassembler and decoder block.
 * **ARM** - CPU Verification Engineer _(Dec'19 - Aug'21)_
 	* Responsible for verifiying ARM's latest cores with RIS (Random Instruction Sequence) tools on emulator and FPGA platforms
 	* Used shell scripting, python and perl to automate regression, debug tasks and complicated manual flows